EshikaP1/Student2/index.md

 # <span style="font-family: 'Times New Roman', serif;"> Eshika Pallapotu <span>

 ### <span style="font-family: 'Times New Roman', serif;"> <span style="color: #13712E;">Hi, my name is Eshika Pallapotu and I am 15 years old.
-I was born on March 4th and I got to Del Norte High school.
+I was born on March 4th and I go to Del Norte High school.
 I love to learn about science and hope to persue it in the future.
 I have a family of four, including me, and we are very close.
 Fun fact: I am the oldest out of all of my first cousins and they all live in the US. </span>
 ![ ](image.png)

 ### <span style="font-family: 'Times New Roman', serif;"> <span style="color: #226797;">This image shows various of things about me.
 My parent are from India but I was born and brought up in San diego.
 In this image, it shows a bike, indicating that I love to go on bike rides!
 My favorite foods are cookies and watermelons.
 As a sport, I do an Indian classical dancing known as Bharatanatyam.
 I enjoy reading and listening to music in my freetime. </span>